 |

-Sector V. A From Border Checkpoint Bregovo to Vidin If you wish is to explore the entire Bulgarian part of this route, you have to enter in it from Serbia: Border Checkpoint Bregovo: point 2 on the map below. (another point to enter/leave Bulgaria is the bridge near Vidin - point 1 on the map below.
+Sector V. A From Border Checkpoint Bregovo to Vidin If you wish is to explore the entire Bulgarian part of this route, you have to enter from Serbia: border checkpoint Bregovo: point 2 on the map below (another point to enter/leave Bulgaria is the bridge near Vidin - point 1 on the map below).

-Here are shown two opportunities to reach Vidin from Border Checkpoint Bregovo: a) directly to Vidin - route a; b) along Danube River - route b.
+Here are shown two opportunities to reach Vidin from border checkpoint Bregovo:

 |

-Route a Directly to Vidin City Never mind that the road 12 is an international road between Bulgaria and Serbia, here there is not any traffic.
-The route is: From Border Checkpoint Bregovo to Gamzovo to Inovo to Vidin.
+Route a Directly to Vidin City Road 12 is an international road between Bulgaria and Serbia with very little traffic.
+The route is: From border checkpoint Bregovo to Gamzovo to Inovo to Vidin.

 |